 If you are working with sensitive data, you need to take extra precautions to ensure that they can only be viewed by those with permission to do so.
 These may include encryption or other special measures when storing, transferring and disposing of data.

 Encryption is the process of obfuscating data so that only those with the correct decryption key or password are able to read them.
 The strength of the encryption refers to how difficult it would be for an attacker to decrypt the data without knowing the key in advance, and this depends on the method and the key used.
 Ensure that you always use strong password for any encrypted files or folders and that you keep the key safe.
 If you lose the decryption key the data will be unrecoverable even by Computing Services.

-Encryption can be applied to folders (Computing Services can set up encrypted folders on the X:Drive), to files or to entire devices such as laptops, external drives and USB sticks.
+Encryption can be applied to folders (the Digital, Data and Technology Group can set up encrypted folders on the X:Drive), to files or to entire devices such as laptops, external drives and USB sticks.
 You can order an encrypted USB stick (Kingston Data Traveller Locker+ G3) from the IT shop by emailing ITP@bath.ac.uk.

 There is more information on encryption on the following webpages: